 (SALT) Promote Functional Language

-Can the student name the item?
+Can the sensory explorer name the item?

 June 3rd